charmplusplus/charm/doc/debugger/manual.rst

 Basic usage
 -----------

-To run an application locally via the debugger on 4 pes with command line options for your pgm (e.g. opt1 opt2 ):
+To run an application locally via the debugger on 4 PEs with command line options for your program (shown here as ``opt1 opt2``):

 .. code-block:: bash